Asken59/DD2480-Group-9-CI/README.md

 ## Implementation and unit testing of compilation and testing

 ### Compilation
-Compilation was implemented by calling the "mvn compile" command in the repository direcotry and then capturing and parsing the output of the command to determin if the compilation failed or succeded.
-The testing was done by aoutomated unit tests that run the method on two subprojects.
+Compilation was implemented by calling the "mvn compile" command in the repository directory and then capturing and parsing the output of the command to determine if the compilation failed or succeded.
+The testing was done by automated unit tests that run the method on two subprojects.
 One of these subproject can not be compiled while the other can be compiled the tests will pass if the method gives the correct output.

 ### Test
-Testing was implemented by calling the "mvn test" command in the repository direcotry and then capturing and parsing the output of the command to determin if the tests failed or succeded.
-The testing was done by aoutomated unit tests that run the method on two subprojects.
+Testing was implemented by calling the "mvn test" command in the repository direcotry and then capturing and parsing the output of the command to determine if the tests failed or succeded.
+The testing was done by automated unit tests that run the method on two subprojects.
 One of these subprojects has tests that fail while the other has tests that pass.
 The automated tests will pass if the method gives the correct output.